brinkmanlab/IslandCompare/ui/public/faq.md

 Why do I have to annotate genes in my genomes prior to running IslandCompare?

 :   Both IslandPath-DIMOB and Sigi-HMM rely on the gene annotations provided to predict genomic islands (please see our [About](#/about) page for more detailed information).
 As such, the gene annotations provided are essential for making accurate genomic island predictions in IslandCompare.
-For an excellent, general purpose annotation tool for microbial genomes, we would recommend {prokka, LINK TO PAPER}, which can be downloaded from {GitHub, link} or installed as a conda environment.
+For an excellent, general purpose annotation tool for microbial genomes, we would recommend [prokka](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517), which can be downloaded from [GitHub](https://github.com/tseemann/prokka) or installed as a conda environment.

 How do the genomic island prediction tools integrated into IslandCompare work and why were they chosen?